s1o0/s1o0/README.md

 I'm a french IT Student à Vannes's IUT, but i'm looking for a new school for September.
 I like Video Games, Competitive Programming and music.
 🌙 <h3>Here are some informations about me :</h3>

 - 🔭 I’m currently working on a Discord's Bot with Python
 - 🌱 I’m learned C++, Python, Web Developpement, Java
-- 😄 You find me with my different usernames : s1o, s1o0
+- 😄 You can find me with my different usernames : s1o, s1o0
 - 🏫 I would like to go to an Engineer School in September